lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 # Manage high penetration offers through APIs

 As explained in the [high penetration seat expansion offer workflows](./high_volume_discounts.md#high-penetration-seat-expansion-workflows) section, a reseller and a customer need to perform various steps to provide MOQ offers to customers.
-This section lists the APIs to be used to achive this goal:
+This section identifies the APIs necessary to achieve this objective:

 - [Preview renewal offers](#preview-renewal-offers)
 - [Update subscription](#update-subscription)